-Lausanne, Switzerland, June 27, 2019 – Iranian opposite Amir Ghafour took some time out during the FIVB Volleyball Nations League to talk about his teammates gaining experience from different club leagues and influences on his own career.
+Lausanne, Switzerland, November 8, 2019 – A key player for club and country, opposite Amir Ghafour took some time out from Iran's successful run at the 2019 FIVB Volleyball Nations League last summer to talk about his teammates gaining experience from different club leagues and influences on his own career.

 Ghafour made his debut in the men’s national team in 2011 and helped them to back-to-back Asian Championship titles in 2011 and 2013.
-Iran soon became a mainstay in international competitions and Ghafour’s contribution helped Iran earn its first ever Olympic Games qualification.
-After Rio 2016, he guided the team to a bronze medal finish at the 2017 FIVB Volleyball Men’s World Grand Champions Cup.
+Iran became a mainstay in international competitions and Ghafour’s contribution helped his country earn its first ever qualification for a volleyball tournament at the Olympic Games.
+After Rio 2016, he guided Iran to a bronze medal finish at the 2017 FIVB Volleyball Men’s World Grand Champions Cup.

-“A lot of Iranian players are in major European leagues and this has helped us to broaden our experience,” Ghafour explained.
-“It has had a positive effect on our game for the national team and I hope it will be key to our success at this year’s VNL.”
+“A lot of Iranian players are in major European leagues and that has helped us to broaden our experience,” Ghafour explained.
+“It has had a positive effect on our game for the national team.”

-Twenty-eight-year-old Ghafour has already established himself as one of the top players in the men’s game and his inspiring performances at this year’s VNL have placed Iran in second spot with 10 wins and two losses so far.
+Twenty-eight-year-old Ghafour has established himself as one of the top players in the men’s game and his inspiring performances at this year’s VNL helped Iran qualify for the Finals in Chicago, USA in July.

 Ghafour’s success can be attributed to hours of hard work in training and learning from some of the best coaches in the sport.

 “I’ve learned a lot from different coaches, players, friends and even the spectators.
-They all can teach you something that could positively affect the way you play.
+They all can teach you something that can positively affect the way you play.

 “But if I were to choose just one in volleyball, I would absolutely choose the great Julio Velasco, because he taught us valuable lessons that helped me both in my career and in my personal life.

 “He helped us change the way we see and play the game.
-One lesson that he would always mention to us that changed our outlook on volleyball was that all big players make mistakes, but what is important is that you learn from those mistakes and do not make them again, because if you do then that is a bigger mistake.”
+One lesson that he would repeat again and again and that changed our outlook on volleyball was that all big players make mistakes.
+What is important is that you learn from those mistakes and do not make them again, because if you do then that is a bigger mistake.”